Click Guardian v2 Tracking Pixel

 March 13, 2024

-Debunking 4 Myths and Misconceptions About Polygraph Tests
+Debunking 4 Myths and Misconceptions About Polygraph Tests/Lie Detector Tests

 Polygraph tests, also known as lie detector tests, have long been a subject of fascination and controversy.
 They are often portrayed in popular culture as infallible tools for uncovering the truth, capable of detecting deception with pinpoint accuracy.
 However, there are several myths and misconceptions surrounding polygraph tests that need to be debunked.
 In this article, we will take a closer look at the science behind polygraph tests, explore their limitations, and separate fact from fiction.
 So, let's dive in!